mkurkela/mkurkela/_posts/misc/2013-5-18-TheFirst.md

 non-professional.

-Hopefully people find my blog interestining and maybe my future employer notice that I am one who they want to hire.
+Hopefully people find my blog interestining and maybe my future employer notice that I am the one who they want to hire.